St. Joseph River water or watershed scenery in Michigan

 Best flows

 Use USGS 04101500 at Niles for the lower-river trend.
-Stable medium flow is best for reading seams and structure; high or stained water should move the plan to safer banks, public launches, or another river.
+Stable medium flow is best for reading seams and structure.
+High or stained water should move the plan to safer banks, public launches, or another river.

-When to skip
+When to leave

 Skip or narrow the plan when dam turbulence, high flow, boat traffic, private-bank uncertainty, or current salmon and steelhead rules make the intended reach unclear.